davidchall/davidchall.github.io/content/pages/resume.rst

 		          	<li>Core team member of the flagship search for the Higgs boson at the Large Hadron Collider</li>
 								<li>Processed petabytes of empirical and simulated data with worldwide distributed computing</li>
 								<li>Built a statistical model describing the contributions from signal and background processes, constrained and validated by observations in &quot;control regions&quot;</li>
-								<li>Devised and validated new techniques that contributed to a 50% improvement in the expected $Z$-score (the most sensitive standalone measurement of the Higgs boson to date).
+								<li>Devised and validated new techniques that contributed to a 50% improvement in the expected <i>Z</i>-score (the most sensitive standalone measurement of the Higgs boson to date).
 These techniques were quickly adopted by other analysis groups and our competitor experiment.</li>
 								<li>Investigated radiation induced attenuation of optical fibres at low temperatures, which required time series analysis with fibre-dependent time lags</li>
 								<li>Regularly presented findings at collaboration meetings and international conferences</li>
 								<li>Spoke at science outreach events to audiences ranging from 6-year-olds to postgraduates and volunteered at science exhibitions at the Royal Society and London Science Museum</li>